AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module4/ex4.md

 ![Demo](./images/app_men_cat.png)

-* Go to the Account-screen and your Real-Time Customer Profile data will be refreshed, after which you'll see the ```Proteus Fitness Jackshirt (Orange)``` - product be part of your receent browse activity.
+* Go to the Account-screen and your Real-Time Customer Profile data will be refreshed, after which you'll see the ```Proteus Fitness Jackshirt (Orange)``` - product be part of your recent browse activity.

 ![Demo](./images/app_after_proteus.png)